aws-neuron/aws-neuron-sdk/neuron-guide/neuron-tools/getting-started-tensorboard-neuron-plugin.rst

 For more info on how to execute inference, refer to the following guides:

 - TensorFlow-Neuron
-   - "Deploy on Inferentia" in `TensorFlow-Neuron Resnet50 Tutorial`_
+   - :ref:`/src/examples/tensorflow/tensorflow_resnet50/resnet50.ipynb`
 - PyTorch-Neuron
-   - "Run inference on Single Core" in `PyTorch-Neuron Resnet50 Tutorial`_
+   - "Run inference on Single Core" in :ref:`/src/examples/pytorch/resnet50.ipynb`
 - MXNet-Neuron
-   - "Deploy on Inferentia" in `MXNet-Neuron Resnet50 Tutorial`_
+   - :ref:`/src/examples/mxnet/resnet50/resnet50.ipynb`

 4.4.
 Check if profiling results were successfully saved.
 In the directory pointed to by ``NEURON_PROFILE`` environment variable set in Step 4.1, there